-Undertile heating is the best type of flooring to use for heating as tile and stone have high thermal conductivity, meaning that the heat from an underfloor heating wire transfers to the floor surface quickly, warming the floor surface where you require it.
+Tile is the best type of flooring to use for heating.
+Tile and stone have high thermal conductivity, meaning that the heat from an underfloor heating wire transfers to the floor surface quickly, warming the floor surface where you require it.
 Combining correct control with the correct installation gives you a cost-effective heating system, with no more cold spots or chilly drafts.
-Maximum effectiveness can be achieved when used with insulation boards, they not only act as an excellent waterproofing agent, but reduce footfall noise and echoes in your larger tiled areas.
+Maximum effectiveness can be achieved when used with insulation boards, they not only act as an excellent waterproofing agent but reduce footfall noise and echoes in your larger tiled areas.

 To comply with these safety standards all heaters must be used in conjunction with a Residual Current Device and is sometimes called an earth leakage breaker or earth leakage detector.
 RCD’s are more sensitive than fuses so if they detect any slight loss in current, they immediately shut off all power to the circuit.
 This helps minimise the risk of shock.

 As a rule of thumb, if your floor is acceptable for tiling, then it will be acceptable for heating.
 On particle board or wooden subfloors, we recommend using tile and slate underlay.
 Hard or sharp particles should be removed and the floors should be completely free of dust, dirt and grease.
 Depending upon the local council requirements and installation details, if waterproofing is required, is typically done after the heating has been installed.
 If in doubt, please contact your local representative.

 The floor must be laid with either a flexible adhesive or a flexible additive.
 Once the heating elements have been installed, the tiler should be the only person to walk on the floor.
 If you need to walk on the floor, you should do so only wearing socks or soft shoes.